Jemoka/blag/content/posts/KBhindex.md

 ## How do I know you are you? {#how-do-i-know-you-are-you}

 Good question! `gpg --keyserver pgp.mit.edu --recv-keys 1807A0C6` and verify with my work email.
-Note that GNU pgp don't actually check fingerprints you received so do that yourself.
+Note that GPG don't actually check fingerprints you received so do that yourself.

 ## Bugga Bugga Bontehu? {#bugga-bugga-bontehu}